 How to get to Manuel Antonio from Jaco

 This is super easy by bus, shuttle or driving.
 It’s 1 hour driving, 2 hours on bus.
 You can read this post on how to get to Manuel Antonio from Jaco.
+From the Jaco bus station, take the direct bus to Quepos.

 How to get to Manuel Antonio from Monteverde

 You need to take the bus to Puntarenas (420 AM, 3 PM by Las Juntas and 6 AM by Sardinal, 3 hours) and then Puntarenas to Quepos (3.5 hours).
+Then from Puntarenas, there is a direct bus from Puntarenas to Quepos everyday at 5 AM, 7 AM, 9 AM, 11 AM, 1 PM, 230 PM, 430 PM and 530 PM with Empresarios Unidos, Transportes Quepos.
+This takes 3.5 hours.

 How to get to Manuel Antonio from La Fortuna